Daniel Baldridge

-Early years
+Early life

 Baldridge did not play football until his senior year at Opelousas High School.

 In the class of 2005, Baldridge was rated a two-star recruit by Rivals.com.
 He was also rated both a two-star recruit and the No. 144 offensive tackle in the country on 247Sports.com's composite rating, which takes into account the ratings of all the other major recruiting services in the country.

 Baldridge committed to Marshall on February 2, 2005.
 He also received an offer from UCLA.

 College career

 Baldridge started 24 games for the Marshall Thundering Herd during his college career.
 He started all thirteen games during his senior year and earned second-team All-Conference USA honors.
 He was redshirted in 2005.

 Professional career

 Jacksonville Jaguars

-Baldridge was signed as an undrafted free agent by the Jacksonville Jaguars after the 2010 NFL Draft.
+Baldridge was signed as an undrafted free agent by the Jacksonville Jaguars after the 2010 NFL draft.
 He was cut on September 4, 2010, but was signed to the Jaguars' practice squad on September 5, 2010.

 On September 1, 2012, Baldridge was placed on the team's practice squad.
-He was activated on September 15, 2012 and played in the team's Week 3 win over the Indianapolis Colts.
-He was released on October 5, 2012 but re-signed to the practice squad on October 9.
+He was activated on September 15, 2012, and played in the team's Week 3 win over the Indianapolis Colts.
+He was released on October 5, 2012, but re-signed to the practice squad on October 9.